woohoolabs/yang/README.md

 // Send the request asyncronously to retrieve a promise
 $promise = $client->sendAsyncRequest($request);

+// Send multiple request asyncronously to retrieve an array of promises
+$promises = $client->sendConcurrentAsyncRequests([$request, $request]);
 ```

 Of course, you can use any available HTTP Clients or create you custom HTTP Client thanks to HTTPlug.

 ### Response

-As soon as you have retrieveD the server response, you can start querying it.
+As soon as you have retrieved the server response, you can start querying it.
 Yang uses the PSR-7 compatible
 `JsonApiResponse` class for this purpose.
 If you used the HTTP client introduced above, you will automatically
 get an object of this kind, otherwise you have to take care of instantiating it with the right dependencies.